kmather73/C-RayTracer/README.md

 # Recursive RayTracer in C++ and OpenMP

 I have implemented a recursive ray tracer that uses a [phong illumination model](https://en.wikipedia.org/wiki/Phong_reflection_model) with multiple lights sources, distance attenuation, refractions, and  shadows.
 The antialiasing method used is stochastic supersampling from a 2D Normal distribution.
-Inorder to speed things up I used a [k-d Tree](https://en.wikipedia.org/wiki/K-d_tree) as an acceleration data structure as well as [OpenMP](https://en.wikipedia.org/wiki/OpenMP) for multi-threading, note you may need to [enable](https://msdn.microsoft.com/en-us/library/fw509c3b.aspx) OpenMP in Visual Studio to take advantage of multiple cores.
+In order to speed things up I used a [k-d Tree](https://en.wikipedia.org/wiki/K-d_tree) as an acceleration data structure as well as [OpenMP](https://en.wikipedia.org/wiki/OpenMP) for multi-threading, note you may need to [enable](https://msdn.microsoft.com/en-us/library/fw509c3b.aspx) OpenMP in Visual Studio to take advantage of multiple cores.

 ## Dependencies